 The shortage of trained teachers and trainers poses a challenge to quality education regarding the Sustainable Development Goals 2017.
-During these years, the General Training Index refers to Libya's low level, where it ranked 99th in 2009 and dropped even lower to 143rd in 2017.
-Diversification of vocational training suffers from insufficient capacity and organisational capacity where there is a lack of legalisation crafted for labour in the general labour market.
-According to Halaq (2017), there is a lack of an integrated education program to reform education and establish training during the early days.
-The educational strategy is in line with society's ability to benefit the educational process and the goals and expectations that education aims to accomplish.
+During these years, the General Training Index refers to Libya's low level, where it ranked 99th in 2009 and dropped even more down to 143rd in 2017.
+Diversification of vocational training suffers from insufficient capacity and organizational capacity.
+Thus, to reform education and establish training during previous times, there is a lack of an integrated education program, writes Halaq (2017).
+The educational strategy is in line with society's ability to benefit the educational process and the goals and expectations that education aims to accomplish, he writes.
 Halaqa (2017) states that implementing this policy must include all the required material and workforce services and the expense of fulfilling all the specifications of the community development plans.
 The emphasis changed from year to year in the division of productive work.
-From the general image to the subspeciality, this change was followed by the increasing importance of interdisciplinary integration.
+From the general image to the sub-speciality, this change was followed by the increasing importance of interdisciplinary integration.
 One of the most distinctive models at all levels and levels is the Libyan model of education.
 The education process, which has had a positive effect on human development in Libya, has also made clear progress based on educational policies.
 It also reflects favourably on the growth of human capital.

 Quality education at every level has a vital bearing on every aspect of a country's development.
 Investors contribute to education directly and indirectly in finding technical outputs and a skilled job for the labour market.
-The educational policy's preparation must be interrelated and integrated into all the specialities, interests, and aspirations because the development of educational policy is not limited to educators only.
-The success and development rates and even economic advancement are measured by human development indicators, and even local, in any country.
+The educational policy's preparation must be interrelated and integrated into all the specialities, interests, and aspirations because educational procedure development is not limited to educators only.
+The rates of success and growth and even economic advancement are measured by human development indicators, and even local, in any country.
 The education system also reflects its community's aspirations and devotes cultural, economic, and social choices to its population.

 The increase in the number of technical and technical education graduates without attention to quality indicates the absence of an integrated educational policy to reform education and develop training.
 There is, therefore, an urgent need to shape educational policies in general and TVET education because it is today the subject of controversy in all countries of the world.
 Nasser (2015) agreed that with the High quantitative growth of the number of graduates, TVET graduates do not fit the labour market to achieve the state's economic advancement.
-The beginning of actual development is the type of education, and this requires research and diagnosis and activation of his role (Almeida et al. 2015; Zanca and Valiente 2019).
-The private sector's participation in education in its multiple forms, whether in partnership or privatisations or by opening educational institutions by private companies, directing them to serve educational policy objectives and contribute to lifting the burden on the state.
+The beginning of education development in a similar area requires research, diagnosis, activation, and participation from the private sector (Almeida et al., 2015; Zanca & Valiente, 2019).
+The private sector's involvement in education in its multiple forms, whether in partnership or privatizations or by opening educational institutions by private companies, directing them to serve the objectives of educational policy and contribute to lifting the burden on the state.